kunhwiko/concepts/networks.md

 Types of Devices
-  1) Switches : machines that can decide on a port based on a forwarding table
+  1) Switches : machines that can decide on a port based on a forwarding table (helps connect L1 layers and form a network)
-  2) Routers : machines that can coordinate amongst themselves to decide on a forwarding table for each machine --> Switches and Routers make up modern Ethernet connections
+  2) Routers : machines that can coordinate amongst themselves to decide on a forwarding table for each machine (helps connect L2 layers to form the Internet) --> Switches and Routers make up modern Ethernet connections
 ```